 [A nutbutter-based spread that tastes like macaroon cookie dough?
 Yes, please!
-This amazing spread is vegan, sugar-free, gluten-free, grain-free, dairy-free, egg free, soy-free, optionally nut-free, yeast-free, and low glycemic.
+This amazing vegan candida diet spread is plant-based, sugar-free, gluten-free, grain-free, dairy-free, egg free, soy-free, optionally nut-free, yeast-free, and low glycemic.
 Suitable for all stages on an anti-candida diet.]

 It’s funny the things we fight about as children.

 Keeping the Barbie doll’s outfits at the bottom of your dresser drawer so your sister couldn’t steal them for her own dolls.